 Built in the early 1880's. then known as John Ryan's Pub, the Fairport Village Inn has been a favorite town gathering spot for more than 100 years.
 After John Ryan sold the business near the turn of the century, the building was divided into two parts.
 The Larger part was converted to the town grocery store, while the smaller section housed the local barbershop.
 Years later, the building evolved into a small inn and local tavern, where railroad workers and travelers alike would gather for a hearty ale, a fine meal and comfortable lodging.

 Since 1976, Wayne, Patty and Ken Beckwith have worked hard to continue the fine tradition of this local eating and drinking establishment.
+In September of 2016, Wayne and Patty sold their interest in the business to Ken who now is the sole owner/operator.
 So, if you enjoy the camaraderie of a friendly local tavern, the excitement of a crowd cheering for the home team, the Fairport Village Inn may be just what you're looking for.